Call for 2019 Applications

-Information on the application process for 2018 Scholarships and Fellowships will be available in August 2017.
-Details of scholarships, subjects, and eligibility can be found at the Universities South Africa (USA) website and the Commonwealth Scholarships website.
+Information on the application process for 2019 Scholarships and Fellowships will be available in October 2018.
+Details of scholarships, subjects, and eligibility can be found at the Department of Higher Education and Training website and the Commonwealth Scholarships website.

 Level of courses: